Banbanaste/node-api-challenge/README.md

 # Sprint Challenge: Express and Node.js - Projects & Actions

+# You will want to take the show-projects directory out of this directory in order to run the CRA it dosent run when within this project

 ## Description

 In this challenge, you design and create a web API to manage the following resources: `Projects` and `Actions`.